saturnaxis/exoplanet-binary/README.md

 # Exoplanets within Binary Systems

 This repository (and JupyterBook) serves as an introduction to various topics in my research.
+It includes many topics in planetary dynamics with some description and python-based examples.

+If you find any of the information useful, please cite the source material and/or literature references given in the References section of each Tutorial.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]